-The Penn Medicine Center for Health Care Innovation facilitates the rapid, disciplined development, testing and implementation of new strategies to reimagine health care delivery for dramatically better value and patient outcomes.
-We currently focus our work in five areas.
+The Penn Medicine Center for Health Care Innovation facilitates the rapid, disciplined development, testing and implementation of new strategies to reimagine health care delivery for dramatically better value, patient outcomes, and experience.
+The Center currently focuses its work in five areas.

 We believe the best way to make significant improvements to patient health and care delivery is to experiment quickly at low cost - scaling only once we find high impact solutions.